zikuanhuang/zikuanhuang.github.io/_publications/2024-07-01-On_The_Reprogrammability_of_Quantum_Random_Oracle:Impossibility_Results_on_Post-Quantum_Zero-knowledge.md

 title: "On The Reprogrammability of Quantum Random Oracle: Impossibility Results on Post-Quantum Zero-knowledge"
 collection: publications
 category: manuscripts
-coauthor: 'Zikuan Huang, advised by Prabhanjan Ananth'
+author: 'Zikuan Huang, advised by Prabhanjan Ananth'
 paperurl: 'https://zikuanhuang.github.io/files/On The Reprogrammability of Quantum Random Oracle.pdf'
 ---